 HTC U11 is the last year flagship arrived with Android Nougat and received the Android 8.0 Oreo update about a year back.
-The HTC U11+ flagship arrived with inbuilt Android 8.0 Oreo and 18:9 display design in December 2017.
+The HTC U11+ flagship arrived with inbuilt Android 8.0 Oreo and an 18:9 ratio display in December 2017.
 Previously, we thought that the flagships would receive the Android 8.1 Oreo update, but HTC decides not to rollout.

-The next Android update for both these HTC flagships is Android 9.0 P. Google released the Android P DP1 on March 8th and released the first beta cum DP2 in May at I/O 2018.
+The next Android update for both these HTC flagships is Android 9 Pie.
+Google released the Android P DP1 on March 8th and later released the first beta cum DP2 in May at I/O 2018.
 In June, the Third DP came with finalized APIs and some fixes, later on July 2nd, fourth preview cum third Beta has been released.
 The final preview came on July 25th with final system behaviours and the official build arrived on August 6th.
 The Search Giant started the rollout of Pie for Pixel and Pixel XL flagships on the same day.

 The Android P preview 1 arrives with countless exciting features like new visually impressive user interface, new Volume Slider, Screenshot button in the Power menu and Markup Screenshot Editor and many more refinements.
 Later, in DP2 cum first Beta, features like Gesture based interface, Horizontal App switcher, new nav bar and Digital well being and many more came.